 Now, let’s look at how translations can be integrated right into the design process to overcome these challenges.

 UX Localization Starts With a Strong Translation Management System

 A translation management system (TMS), like Phrase, is at the heart of modern UX localization.
 It serves as a single point of truth for your product copy in all languages.
 It is where copywriters and translators do their work and developers automatically sync the content files with their repository.
-Thanks to the Phrase Sketch Plugin, also UX/UI designers can benefit from an equally simple syncing mechanism.
+Thanks to the dedicated plugins for Sketch and Figma, UX/UI designers can also benefit from an equally simple syncing mechanism.

 Working on Your UI Design with Multiple Languages

-Designers can connect Sketch with Phrase to sync their design content.
+Designers can connect Sketch and Figma with Phrase to sync their design content.
 With this workflow, designers can be sure to create a good design that is suitable for all languages:

-- Push design content from Sketch to Phrase.
-Designers can do this directly from the plugin’s toolbar in Sketch.
+- Push design content from Sketch or Figma to Phrase.
+Designers can do this directly from their preferred design tool.
 The plugin automatically attaches screenshots of your artboards to the text segments that are created in Phrase.

-- When translations are ready, designers pull the content back to Sketch.
+- When translations are ready, designers pull the content back to Sketch or Figma.
 They can do this with one click via the toolbar.
 No need to copy and paste.

 - Designers can easily switch between the languages in their artboard via the toolbar.

 This workflow allows for translated product copy to be ready when working on the UI design of a new product.
 The sync also automatically reduces the risk of accidental copy changes.

-Having translated product copy for all your markets in Sketch allows UX/UI designers to:
+Having translated product copy for all your markets in Sketch or Figma allows UX/UI designers to: